We all know technological advancements have drastically changed human lives,

 i’ll just end this with writing about the good old days when i was 7,

-Being an only child i spent most of my time with my computer, it was like a whole universe in my hands all inside my room.
-Back then we had a PCs that were not portable at all and a simple 1GB file took 6 hours to download, streaming hd videos was next to impossible ( my generation was the last one who didn’t watch chuchutv growing up), even then my parents used to cut off electricity so i could only access my pc for few hours a day.
+Back then no portable devices were available.
+I had a boxy PC and an internet connection which took 3 seconds to load a simple webpage, streaming hd videos was next to impossible (Yes, my generation was the last one who didn’t watch chuchutv growing up), even then my parents used to cut off electricity so i could only access my pc for few hours a day.